apache/flink-web/_posts/2015-03-13-peeking-into-Apache-Flinks-Engine-Room.md

 ###I’ve got sooo much data to join, do I really need to ship it?

 We have seen that off-the-shelf distributed joins work really well in Flink.
 But what if your data is so huge that you do not want to shuffle it across your cluster?
 We recently added some features to Flink for specifying semantic properties (partitioning and sorting) on input splits and co-located reading of local input files.
-With these tools at hand, it is possible to join pre-partitioned datasets from your local filesystem without sending a single byte over your cluster’s network.
+With these tools at hand, it is possible to join pre-partitioned data sets from your local filesystem without sending a single byte over your cluster’s network.
 If the input data is even pre-sorted, the join can be done as a Sort-Merge-Join without sorting, i.e., the join is essentially done on-the-fly.
 Exploiting co-location requires a very special setup though.
 Data needs to be stored on the local filesystem because HDFS does not feature data co-location and might move file blocks across data nodes.
 That means you need to take care of many things yourself which HDFS would have done for you, including replication to avoid data loss.
 On the other hand, performance gains of joining co-located and pre-sorted can be quite substantial.

 ###tl;dr: What should I remember from all of this?